khofstadter/CS220-AU-navigating-the-digital-world/README.md

   - global studies and human rights
   - essex abround exchange

 Most who enrolled are 1st year students, but there are some 2nd year (and maybe 3rd year) students as well.
-Some of you only do the practical part of the module (taught by me) and some both, the AU and the SP part taught by Dr Di Franco as well.
+Some of you only do the practical part of the module (taught by me) and some both, the AU and the SP part taught by Dr Di Franco.

 Because of Covid, the workshops will use a hybrid/dual-mode teaching method i.e. some students will be in the classroom with me and some will attend via the online Zoom meeting.
 Students cannot swap around and do learning some weeks face-to-face and other weeks remotely.